Decentralized-Anonymity-Network/BadNet/Setup/Setup_Client.md

 sudo ./tor -f /usr/local/BADNet-client/BADNet.client
 ```

-After waiting for 1 to 2 periods to ensure that MSRI has content, the client can start using BADNet for anonymous communication.
+Normally, after waiting for one periods (i.e., 1 hour) to ensure that MSRI has content, the client can start using BADNet for anonymous communication.
+(Unfortunately,  this process may take more time due to the instability of the Ropsten Testnet.)
 ```bat
 sudo cat /usr/local/BADNet-client/lib/MSRI
 ```